Team leader and self starter with entrepreneurial drive and a large body of work

 Ask the questions about what we assume.
 Ask questions about what we don't know.
 Ask the stakeholders, customers and employees about their relationship to the problem.
 Document and graph out all the input (customer journey maps, problem-space diagrams, etc.).

-Promote a hypothesis or 5.
-Build something (digital prototypes, paper cards/notes, presentations, whatever the audience can grapple with) that can be tested and kicked about and criticized.
+Promote hypotheses.
+Build something -digital prototypes, paper cards/notes, presentations- that can be tested and reviewed.
 Be humble and learn.
 If you find the question itself isn't the right one, then change it and ask again.

 The various processes and procedures of a UX campaign generate a fair amount of qualitative and quantitative data - do you have the expertise to know what the data is telling you to do?
-This is the key - understanding what you are seeing and hearing and deciding on the next path.
+This is the key - understanding what you are seeing and hearing and deciding on the best path to address the signals you are receiving.

 -Leonardo Da Vinci